Tree height measurement: Maximum heights

 The tallest tree in the world is a coast redwood (Sequoia sempervirens) growing in Northern California that has been named Hyperion.
 In September 2012, it was measured at 115.72 m tall.
 There are 7 other coastal redwoods known to be over 112 m in height, and 222 specimens over 105 m.
 There are only five species known to grow over 91 m in height worldwide.

 There are historical accounts of extremely tall and large trees.
 In the northeastern United States, for example, there are frequent stories published in newspapers and magazines dating from the 1800s telling of extremely tall white pines (Pinus strobus).
 One extraordinary account in the Weekly Transcript, North Adams, Mass., Thursday, July 12, 1849 reads: "A Large Tree. --- Mr. D. E. Hawks, of Charlemont, cut a Pine tree a short time since, of the following dimensions.
 It was 7 ft through 10 ft from the stump, and 5 ft through 50 ft from the stump.
 Twenty-two logs were taken from the tree, the average length of which were 12 ft.
 Fourteen feet [4.3 m] of the tree were spoiled in falling.
 The extreme length of the tree from the stump to the top twigs was 300 ft] ---- Greenfield Gazette."
-In 1995 Robert Leverett and Will Blozan measured the Boogerman Pine, a white pine in Great Smokey Mountains National Park, at a height of 207 feet in 1995 using ground-based cross triangulation methods.
+In 1995 Robert Leverett and Will Blozan measured the Boogerman Pine, a white pine in Great Smoky Mountains National Park, at a height of 207 feet in 1995 using ground-based cross triangulation methods.
 This the highest accurate measurement obtained for any tree in the eastern United States within modern times.
 The top of the tree was lost in Hurricane Opal in 1995 and it currently stands at just under 190 ft in height.
 It is possible that some white pines in the past reached heights of well over 200 ft given the much larger area of primary forest prior to the timber boom in the 1800s, however, based on what grows today, it is highly unlikely they ever reached the heights in some of these historical accounts.
 These reported heights are likely just a mixture of personal and commercial bravado by the lumbermen of the time.